GiorgioArchie/Travel-Planner/MilestoneSubmissions/UAT_plans.md

      - All created trips are listed correctly
      - No data is lost between page reloads or navigation

-**Test Data:** Trip entries with varying names, dates, and destinations added through both home and all trips pages.
+**Test Data:** Trip entries with varying names, dates, and destinations added through both home and all trips pages and added into trips table in travel_planner db.

 **Test Environment:** Localhost using Docker Compose

-**User Acceptance Testers:** tbd
+**User Acceptance Testers:** Gathering students from our other classes to test out our application, results tbd

 **Test Results:** To be recorded during execution week (screenshots and confirmations)